History of the Perthshire Patons

 CHILDREN of Sarah BURNS and Benjamin NEWSOM:

-Florence was born on 14 NOV 1892 and baptised in the parish of St. Paul, Dublin, on 15 FEB 1893.
-Her father was noted as a gardener, and the family address as 63 Benburb Street.
+Florence was baptised in the parish of St. Paul, Dublin, on 15 FEB 1893.
+Her father was noted as a gardener, and the family address again given as 63 Benburb Street.
 The officiating minister was the Reverend Mahaffy (Source: IrishGenealogy.ie).
+He was subsequently buried at Glasnevin Cemetery.

 Benjamin Thomas Newsome

-Benjamin was noted in the 1901 census at Montpelier Hill with his father, stepmother and sister Florrie.
-In 1911 he is located at 18 Findlater Street, Dublin with his fathewr, stepmother and six sisters (not including Florrie, who is absent).
+Benjamin was noted in the 1901 census at Montpellier Hill with his father, stepmother and sister Florrie.
+In 1911 he is located at 18 Findlater Street, Dublin with his father, stepmother, and six sisters (not including Florrie, who was absent).

 CHILDREN of BENJAMIN NEWSOM and Elizabeth: